A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Methods

 Here the equation \eqref{over.fit2} fits the model with the correct functional form of both $X_1$ and $X_2$.
-We generated 100 datasets for each size of $\mathbf{Z}$.
+We generated 500 datasets for each size of $\mathbf{Z}$.
 The GVIMs of the predictors were calculated in two different approaches.
-In the first approach the full dataset was used to fit the model and to estimate the GVIMs.
+In the first approach the full dataset was used to fit the model and to estimate the GVIMs, i.e., without using split sampling.
 In the second approach the GVIMs were calculated using the split sampling technique.
 In this approach two thirds (66\%) of the data was used as the training set and remaining one third of the data was used for the validation set.
-The GVIMs were then calculated from the validation set after fitting the model with the training set.
-Then the average GVIM from both the approaches were calculated from the 100 simulations.
-The following plots show the behavior of the GVIMs as we change the number of unimportant predictors. \\

-As we can see from the Figure \ref{FigA1}, that that for the variable $X_1$ the GVIM calculated from the full set for the quadratic model (\eqref{over.fit2}) is overestimating the true GVIM, whereas the GVIM calculated using the split sampling technique was very accurate.
-The linear model (\eqref{over.fit1}) was not able to identify the importance of $X_1$.
-Similarly for the variable $X_2$, the GVIMs calculated using split sampling from both the quadratic and the linear model were very close to the true GVIM.
-The full datasets for both the models were overestimating the GVIM by some margin.
-GVIM was also calculated for $Z_1$, which was present in all the models.
-As can be seen from the Figure \ref{FigA1}, when GVIM was calculated from the full sets, then both the linear and the quadratic models were overestimating the GVIMs.
-Also, the GVIM was increasing with the number of unimportant predictors when calculated using the full datasets.
+The GVIMs were then calculated from the validation set error after fitting the model with the training set.
+Then the average GVIM estimates from both the approaches were calculated from the 500 simulations.
+Figure \ref{FigA1} show the behavior of the GVIMs as we change the number of unimportant predictors.
+As can be seen from the Figure \ref{FigA1}, that for the variable $X_1$ the GVIM estimated from the full set for the quadratic model (\eqref{over.fit2}) overestimated the true GVIM.
+The linear model (\eqref{over.fit1}) was not able to identify the importance of $X_1$, since the model was mis-specified.
+Similarly for the variable $X_2$, the GVIMs calculated using split sampling from both the quadratic and the linear model had smaller absolute distance from the true GVIM.
+The full datasets for both the models were overestimating the GVIM by significant margins as the number of nuisance covariates increased.
+GVIM was also estimated for all the nuisance predictors and then the average of the GVIM estimates was calculated.
+As can be seen from the Figure \ref{FigA1}, when GVIM was estimated from the full datasets, then both the linear and the quadratic models were overestimating the GVIMs.
+Also, the GVIM was increasing with the number of unimportant nuisance when calculated using the full datasets.
+However, when the GVIMs were estimated using the validation error then the estimates remained very close to 0.
+These results confirms that when a model is overfitted, estimating GVIM using the training error produces biased results, specially, for the nuisance predictors.